superbrothers/kubernetes-docs/kubectl_kustomize.md

 ## kubectl kustomize

-Build a kustomization target from a directory or URL.
+Build a kustomization target from a directory or URL

 ### Synopsis